davidshq/awesome-search-engines/README.md

 [^neeva]: An ad-free search engine.
 Offers a limited free account with subscription accounts less than $6/mo.
 Provides some customizability of search results by selecting preferred sources (e.g. The New York Times, Wikipedia).

 [^kagi]: Ad-free search engine, offers limited personal accounts.
 Subscription account is $10/mo, similar model to Neeva.
 Allows one to raise/lower/pin/block specific sites.

+[^hotbot]: Originally launched in 1996 by Wired Magazine using Inktomi technology and was acquired by Lycos.
+Unfortunately, it was allowed to stagnate.
+It has since been relaunched though using new technology but it is unclear what connection, if any, the search engine maintains with it's original founders.